eleda77/eleda77.github.io/docs/vocab_list.md

 **kibitz** - look on and offer unwelcome advice, especially at a card game; speak informally/chat

 **klatch** - an informal social gathering at which coffee is served.

+**kleptothermy** - any form of thermoregulation by which an animal shares or steals the body heat of another animal

 **kludge** - an ill-assorted collection of parts assembled to fulfill a particular purpose, also verb